xcp-ng/xcp-ng-org/docs/install.md

 ## Netinstall

-A netinstall is a lightweight ISO (around 150MiB) that will only contain the installer, but no actual RPM packages.
+The netinstall image is a lightweight ISO (around 150MiB) that will only contain the installer, but no actual RPM packages.
 Sometimes, it's more convenient/faster when your ISO is on a slow connection (e.g. a virtual media using a server IPMI).

-You can download it on this URL: <http://mirrors.xcp-ng.org/isos/8.1/xcp-ng-8.1.0-2-netinstall.iso>.
+You can download it on this URL: <http://mirrors.xcp-ng.org/isos/8.2/xcp-ng-8.2.0-netinstall.iso>.

 As with the regular installation ISO, write it on an USB media:

 ```
-dd if=xcp-ng-8.1.0-2-netinstall.iso of=/dev/sdX bs=8M oflag=direct
+dd if=xcp-ng-8.2.0-netinstall.iso of=/dev/sdX bs=8M oflag=direct
 ```

 Everything else is like the [regular install](install.md#start-the-host), except that it will not offer to install from local media, only from distant ones.